What Is Tokenomics and Why Does It Matter for Crypto Investors?

 | Scarcity Model | Fixed supply creates scarcity | Usage-driven scarcity |

 Poor tokenomics is one of the leading causes of cryptocurrency project failures.
-Watch for these warning signs before investing.
+Watch for high team allocations over 25%, missing vesting schedules, unlimited inflation, concentrated ownership, no real utility, and complex or unclear economic models.

-Understanding blockchain technology helps you evaluate whether a project's tokenomics claims are technically feasible.
+Understanding DeFi fundamentals helps you evaluate whether a project's tokenomics claims are technically feasible and sustainable.

 Frequently Asked Questions